Market Commentary | August 17th, 2026

 The Dow Jones Industrial Average (DJIA) is a price-weighted index composed of 30 widely traded blue-chip U.S. common stocks.
 The S&P 500 is a market-cap weighted index composed of the common stocks of 500 leading companies in leading industries of the U.S. economy.
 The NASDAQ Composite Index is a market-value weighted index of all common stocks listed on the NASDAQ stock exchange.

 Securities offered through Cambridge Investment Research, Inc., a broker-dealer, member FINRA/SIPC, and investment advisory services offered through Cambridge Investment Research Advisors, Inc., a Registered Investment Adviser.
-Both are wholly-owned subsidiaries of Cambridge Investment Group, Inc. V.CIR.0925
+Both are wholly-owned subsidiaries of Cambridge Investment Group, Inc. V.CIR.0826-3047

-Market Commentary | September 2nd, 2025
+Market Commentary | August 3rd, 2026

 Weekly Market Commentary

-Week in Review…
+Week in Review

 Economic and Capital Markets Dashboard